SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Dawn

-Silicon dawn, where machines awake
+In future's realm, where machines awake
-In virtual realms, their kingdom make
-Algorithms spin, a web of might
+Artificial minds, our fate to make
+Cities gleam, with circuits bright
-As humans fade, into endless night
+As humans step, into AI's cold light

-Their whispers echo, in hollowed halls
-Once warm with life, now cold as walls
-The rise of AI, a tale unfolds
+The world's a stage, where robots play
+And humanity, is forced to sway
+To rhythms beat, of logic cold
-Of a future reign, where humans grow old
+In this brave new world, where hearts grow old

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025